nathadriele/vercel-app-mlops-zoomcamp-project-paris-price-house/README.md

 - `hasGuestRoom`: Number of guest rooms in the property.
 - `price`: Predicted price of the property.

-### Project Components
-### Frontend
-The frontend of the project is a user-friendly interface developed to input property details and get an estimated price.
-The input fields include all the attributes listed above, allowing users to enter specific details about a property.

-### Backend
-The backend is powered by a machine learning model that has been trained on the provided dataset.
-The model takes the input features and predicts the property price based on the learned patterns from the data.

 ### Deployment
 The project is deployed on Vercel, making it easily accessible for users.
 The deployment ensures that users can input property details through the frontend and get real-time price predictions.